gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/integration.rst

             return
         }

-        // Instantiate the networking implementations.
+        // Instantiate the networking implementation.
         val networkService: GiniCaptureNetworkService  = ...
-        val networkApi: GiniCaptureNetworkApi = ...

-        // Cleanup to make sure everything is reset.
-        GiniBank.releaseCapture(this)

         // Configure the capture feature.
         GiniBank.setCaptureConfiguration(
             CaptureConfiguration(
                 networkService = networkService,
-                networkApi = networkApi,
                 ...
             )
         )

         // Launch and wait for the result.
         GiniBank.startCaptureFlow(captureLauncher)
+    }

+    void stopGiniBankSDK() {
+        // After the user has seen and potentially corrected the extractions
+        // cleanup the SDK while passing in the final extraction values
+        // which will be used as feedback to improve the future extraction accuracy:
+        GiniBank.releaseCapture(this,
+                paymentRecipient,
+                paymentReference,
+                paymentPurpose,
+                iban,
+                bic,
+                amount
+            )
     }

 Handling Payment Requests